How to Train Your Dog to Do Obstacle Courses

 Practice Regularly

-Consistency is key to successful training.
+Consistency is critical to successful training.
 Practice regularly in short sessions to keep your dog engaged and enthusiastic.
 Make sure training sessions are positive and enjoyable experiences for your dog.

 Add Distractions